Chart Color Schemes

 Kangaroo Point features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-Kangaroo Point's dwellings, as per the latest Census, consisted of 9.6% houses and 90.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+Dwelling structure in Kangaroo Point, as per the latest Census, had 9.6% houses and 90.3% other dwellings (semi-detached, apartments, 'other' dwellings).
 Brisbane metro had 12.9% houses and 87.2% other dwellings.
 Home ownership in Kangaroo Point was 19.0%, with mortgaged dwellings at 17.9% and rented ones at 63.1%.
-The median monthly mortgage repayment was $1,950, below Brisbane metro's $2,000.
-Median weekly rent was $450 compared to Brisbane metro's $440.
-Nationally, Kangaroo Point's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The median monthly mortgage repayment was $1,950, below Brisbane metro's average of $2,000.
+Median weekly rent in Kangaroo Point was $450, compared to Brisbane metro's $440.
+Nationally, Kangaroo Point's mortgage repayments were higher at $1,950 than the Australian average of $1,863, while rents were substantially higher at $450 compared to the national figure of $375.

 Frequently Asked Questions - Housing